alfonsof/aws-java-examples/awslambdahello2/README.md

-# AWS Lambda Function Hello World Java other example
+# AWS Lambda Function other Hello World Java example

-This folder contains an example of a Lambda Function in Java on AWS (Amazon Web Services).
+This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).
+Handle an AWS simple Lambda function that show the content of the call to the lambda function and return a message with this content, using classes for Request and Response.